tammynpm/ctfs-compilation/osu-forensics/osu-forensics.md

 ![](image-1.png)

-The asterisk `*` indicates a deleted file.
-The next step is to get the inode number next to it.
-It is `8202` for the deleted file `sahuang - secret map.osz` in this case.
+The `r/r` values show the file type.
+The first `r` (regular file) is the type as saved in the file's file name structure and the second 'r' is the type as saved in the file's metadata structure.

+The number part of the entry shows the Metadata Address associated with this name.

+The asterisk `*` between the file type and the metadata address indicates a deleted file.

+> Little Note about the numbering of TSK: this is exFAT file system, which doesn't use inode number in Unix style, so TSK calculates these numbers as logical directory entry indices inside the root directory cluster chain.

 [`icat`](https://www.sleuthkit.org/sleuthkit/man/icat.html) outputs the contents of a file given an inode number.
 We will use this to retrieves the deleted file.